zhaonanq/zhaonanq.github.io/_pages/publications.md

 with Agostino Capponi.
 Working Paper (2024).

 ### 3. [Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference](https://arxiv.org/abs/2107.12420)
 with Ruoxuan Xiong\*, Jizhou Liu, and Guido Imbens.
-Under Revision at _Journal of Business and Economic Statistics_ (2023).
+Major Revision at _Journal of Business and Economic Statistics_ (2023).

 ### 4. [Computationally Efficient Estimation of Large Probit Models](https://arxiv.org/abs/2407.09371)
 with Patrick Ding, Guido Imbens, and Yinyu Ye.
 Major Revision at _Journal of Econometrics_ (2024).